SilasNiewierra/portfolio/projects.md

     image: "/uploads/2020/11/17/thumbnail-hangroyal.png"
     alt_text: Hang Royal Thumbnail
   headline: "<strong>Hang Royal</strong><br>a classic, with a twist  "
-  content: 'A classic game with a few special twist and turns to make it more entertaining.
+  content: A classic game with a few special twist and turns to make it more entertaining.
-    Unlock characters and use power items to find the missing words.<br><br><a href="/hangroyal" title="Learn More ...">Learn More ...</a>  '
+    Unlock characters and use power items to find the missing words.<br><br><a href="/hang-royal" title="Learn More ...">Learn More ...</a>
   slug: ''
 - template: content-feature
   block: feature-1